getbraincloud/braincloud-unreal-plugin/README.md

 Note there is a defect that UTCTimeZoneOffset will be off for one hour in case of daylight savings due to limitations of UE Core API regarding DateTime.

+There is a known Clang compiler issue when using Xcode 14 with UE 4.
+There will be errors of redifintions of HTTP_STATUS codes in thirdparty libraries used by Unreal and brainCloud.
+This issue is resolved in UE 5.
+In order to continue development in previous versions of Unreal, the file  Engine/Source/ThirdParty/libWebSockets/libwebsockets/include/Mac/libwebsockets.h can be overwritten by the updated one downloaded from [Epic Games' developer github](https://github.com/EpicGames/UnrealEngine/blob/2cd6352a6928d0ba38138a72d1aa8d1fdd882a68/Engine/Source/ThirdParty/libWebSockets/libwebsockets/include/Mac/libwebsockets.h).

 ## Troubleshooting

 Here are a few common errors that you may see on your first attempt to connect to brainCloud.